gelojavonitalla/gridtrading/index.md

 ## Welcome to bot grid trading

 I started this guide as personal reference and for my wife whom I have been trying to teach the art of grid trading.
 I have been trading and hodling crypto currency since 2017 but only tried bot grid trading in 2020.
-What I liked about it is

 All the content here are from my personal experience doing bot grid trading and should not be taken as a financial advice.
 Use your own due diligence when using the content here.
 Your money, your responsibility.